waldman/puppet-pgsql/README.md

 The backup script will run daily and do a dump of all databases and global variables on the server and put this dumps on the folder /var/dbbackup/last\_bkps.

-It will also keep seven days old dumps on the folder /var/dbbackup/week\_archive.
+It will also keep seven days of dumps on the folder /var/dbbackup/week\_archive.

 The fetch operation (fetch backup files from this server) is not covered on this